Biden says Norfolk Southern must be held accountable for Ohio derailment but won’t declare disaster

 “From the beginning, Norfolk Southern has committed to making it right in East Palestine and covering all costs associated with the clean-up.
 In the months since, we have made significant progress, keeping our promises to safely and thoroughly clean the derailment site, support the needs of the community, and invest in its future,” Norfolk Southern said in a statement.

+Also, she thinks more should be done to make sure the railroad does what it should.

+“Commitment to holding Norfolk Southern accountable?
+People are still sick and living in homes that haven’t been tested.
+They are begging NS for assistance to survive,” Wallace said.

-U.S. Sen. Sherrod Brown, who cosponsored a package of railroad safety reforms after the derailment that’s still awaiting a vote in the Senate, said it’s important to make sure that Norfolk Southern delivers on all of its promises.
+U.S. Sen. Sherrod Brown, who co-sponsored a package of railroad safety reforms after the derailment that’s still awaiting a vote in the Senate, said it’s important to make sure that Norfolk Southern delivers on all its promises.

 “This is an overdue but welcomed step to support the people of East Palestine,” said Brown.
 “There is still much more work to do to make this community whole and I will continue to push the administration to deliver for East Palestine and hold Norfolk Southern accountable.”